 The standard 88 key Digital piano with touch and hammer action from both brands (CASIO and Yamaha starts around 40,000 INR, please check the respective websites / online stores or your nearest music store for more details

-Another section is MIDI controller keyboards, the ones which only produce MIDI data and no sound, they usually have added potentiometers for MIDI control values in the form of knobs and faders and they come in all sizes from 25 key to full 88 keys, the budget ones are AKAI mpk mini 25 and Arturia minilab (both around 9,000-9500 INR) while Samson mini 25 is more cheaper option at around 6,000 INR, but all these are very plastic and small built and is usable only for production/composing while traveling or so, better option will be Nektar Impact LX25 ( which is lil less priced but sturdy and large build (I think its out of production now) further in the budget MIDI controllers are KORG nano series (ya very small), around same price in India, as above written ones, to compare controllers with higher keys and function, an AKAI MPK 61 key might cost around 45,000 INR while M-audio Oxygen 61 Key can be bought for around 20,000 INR, at same price range of 20K Novation while Nektar Impact LX61 is being more budget frindly at around 17,000 INR ( M-Audio, Novation, Nektar has more budget friendly options here in INDIA, so don't forget to check them out first ) btw, the cheapest 61 key MIDI controller currently available is Samson Carbon 61, and Nektar ImpactGX 61 priced at around 10,000 INR (these has no pads/mixers etc, therefore a casio/yamaha keyboard with onboard sound/speakers will be a better choice )
+Another section is MIDI controller keyboards, the ones which only produce MIDI data and no sound, they usually have added potentiometers for MIDI control values in the form of knobs and faders and they come in all sizes from 25 key to full 88 keys, the budget ones are Nektar LX 25+, AKAI mpk mini 25 and Arturia minilab (all around 9,000-9500 INR) while Samson mini 25 is more cheaper option at around 6,000 INR, but all these are very plastic and small built and is usable only for production/composing while traveling or so, better option will be Nektar Impact LX25 ( which is lil less priced but sturdy and large build (I think its out of production now) further in the budget MIDI controllers are KORG nano series (ya very small), around same price in India, as above written ones, to compare controllers with higher keys and function, an AKAI MPK 61 key might cost around 45,000 INR while M-audio Oxygen 61 Key can be bought for around 20,000 INR, at same price range of 20K Novation while Nektar Impact LX61 is being more budget frindly at around 17,000 INR ( M-Audio, Novation, Nektar has more budget friendly options here in INDIA, so don't forget to check them out first ) btw, the cheapest 61 key MIDI controller currently available is Samson Carbon 61, and Nektar ImpactGX 61 priced at around 10,000 INR (these has no pads/mixers etc, therefore a casio/yamaha keyboard with onboard sound/speakers will be a better choice )

 What does graded hammer action, weighted, semi-weighted, touch response, USB MIDI etc means ?

-reproducing these effects in modern keyboards/digital pianos are the terms like graded hammer action, weighted, semi-weighted, and touch response appears, so a graded hammer action in a digital piano means, the keys at the left will be more hard to press and gets easier as we go right, weighted keys mimics the grand piano key press feel, and can be found in synthesizers, arrangers from KORG, Roland etc and high end ones frm CASIO, Yamaha etc., semi-weighted keys produce similar feel of grand piano keys(but not complete, therefore 'semi') can also be found on synthesizers and general MIDI keyboards (btw, a 61 key, touch response, semi-weighted MIDI only keyboard from M-audio (keyboard doesn't produce any sound, only MIDI information which can be interpreted/processed via computer or other MIDI instruments) will cost like 13 to 15,000 INR and can only be used with a computer) touch response means the same volume thing I mentioned above, it plays softly if we plays softly and the keyboard plays high volume if we play fast and hard, and finally the USB MIDI TO HOST means, the keyboard can send MIDI data ( a communication protocol for musical instruments ) to a computer via USB ports, for electronic music production with a keyboard, a USB to Host MIDI connection is required ( though there are options to make electronic music just by using the computer mouse or computer keyboard, learning to play a real keyboard helps to make quality music )
+reproducing these effects in modern keyboards/digital pianos are the terms like graded hammer action, weighted, semi-weighted, and touch response appears, so a graded hammer action in a digital piano means, the keys at the left will be more hard to press and gets easier as we go right, weighted keys mimics the grand piano key press feel, and can be found in synthesizers, arrangers from KORG, Roland etc and high end ones frm CASIO, Yamaha etc., semi-weighted keys produce similar feel of grand piano keys(but not complete, therefore 'semi') can also be found on synthesizers and general MIDI keyboards (btw, a 61 key, touch response, semi-weighted MIDI only keyboard from M-audio (keyboard doesn't produce any sound, only MIDI information which can be interpreted/processed via computer or other MIDI instruments) will cost like 13 to 15,000 INR and can only be used with a computer) touch response means the same volume thing I mentioned above thus giving dynamic volume changes to play music with expression, it plays softly if we plays softly and the keyboard plays high volume if we play fast and hard, and finally the USB MIDI TO HOST means, the keyboard can send MIDI data ( a communication protocol for musical instruments ) to a computer via USB ports, for electronic music production with a keyboard, a USB to Host MIDI connection is required ( though there are options to make electronic music just by using the computer mouse or computer keyboard, learning to play a real keyboard helps to make quality music )